Clerks (film): Legacy

 When released, the film was noted for its realism and memorable characters.
 Clerks won the "Award of the Youth" and the "Mercedes-Benz Award" at the 1994 Cannes Film Festival, tied with Fresh for the "Filmmakers Trophy" at the Sundance Film Festival and was nominated for three Independent Spirit Awards (Best First Feature, Best First Screenplay and Jeff Anderson for Best Debut Performance).
-In 2000, readers of Total Film magazine voted Clerks the 16th-greatest comedy film of all time and in 2006, British film magazine Empire listed Clerks as the 4th greatest independent film.
+In 2000, readers of Total Film voted Clerks the 16th-greatest comedy film of all time and in 2006, Empire listed Clerks as the fourth greatest independent film.
 The film is also No. 33 on Bravo's 100 Funniest Movies.
 In 2008, Entertainment Weekly ranked it 13th on "The Cult 25: The Essential Left-Field Movie Hits Since '83" and 21st on "The Comedy 25: The Funniest Movies of the Past 25 Years".
 Also in 2008, Empire named it one of their "500 Greatest Movies of All-Time", placing it 361st on the list.
 The film was also one of the 500 films nominated for a spot on AFI's 100 Years…100 Laughs but failed to make the top 100.
 The film was also included in the book 1001 Movies You Must See Before You Die.

 In 2019, Clerks was among 25 films chosen to be added to the Library of Congress' National Film Registry.

+Clerks was re-released on October 18 and 19, 2024 in select Cineplex theaters for its 30th anniversary.